Categories:Alcohol Alcoholic Beverages Beverage History Food HIstory French

 4 ounces shaved or crushed ice

-Combine all ingredients in a blender, blend for 5 seconds and serve in a
+Combine all ingredients in a blender, blend for 5 seconds and serve in a chilled cocktail glass.

-Ernest Hemingway’s 'Death in the Afternoon
+Ernest Hemingway’s Death in the Afternoon Cocktail:

 Pour one (1) jigger absinthe into a Champagne glass.